Giona2/Portable-Assembly-Interpreter/planning/IASM Syntax.md

 - First iteration of my interface API

 # Interface API
 The interface will be baked into the interpreter.
-The alternative would've been making it in iasm, but I'd have to completely flesh out the language first which is intirely unrealistic.
+The alternative would've been making it in iasm, but I'd have to completely flesh out the language first which is entirely unrealistic.
 I'll be adding API functionality as-needed